An Honest Secretlab MAGNUS Gaming Desk Review

 - Insufficient space for mounting arms on the hinged cover

-The best base price for the Secretlab Magnus is $499 / £399 on their official website.
+The RRP for the base version of the Secretlab Magnus is $499 / £399 at the time of writing, but you can check the latest sale price on their official website.

 However, the final cost will depend on the addition of any of the extra accessories on offer.